Fertility Preservation - Safeguarding Your Prospect of a Family

 and learn about options available to them for fertility preservation.
 It is also important for transgender men who plan to begin taking hormones or undergo surgery to remove their ovaries to also have the opportunity to discuss fertility preservation prior to treatment.

 Northwestern Medicine has been on the leading edge of the effort to give all young people, including young people with cancer, a chance to build families in the future.
-In fact, the term “oncofertility,” refers to the campaign to expand the reproductive options of patients with cancer, was coined in 2006 by Teresa Woodruff, PhD.
-Our team of board-certified reproductive endocrinology and infertility specialists and our caring staff will explain the procedures, order evaluation tests and answer all your questions.
+In fact, the term “oncofertility,” referring to the campaign to expand the reproductive options of patients with cancer, was coined in 2006 by Teresa Woodruff, PhD.
+Our team of board-certified reproductive endocrinology and infertility specialists and our caring staff will explain the procedures, order evaluation tests and answer all of your questions.
 Our clinic meets or exceeds the highest professional standards in the field as set by The American Society for Reproductive Medicine (ASRM).

 Our fertility preservation services can be completed safely and in a short period of time which allows patients to move forward with cancer or other needed treatments.
 We offer the following fertility preservation services: